grpc/proposal/A42-xds-ring-hash-lb-policy.md

 ```
 message RingHashLoadBalancingConfig {
-  // A client-side option will cap these values to 4096.
-If either of these
+  // A client-side cap will limit these values.
+If either of these values
-  // values are greater than the client-side cap, they will be treated
+  // are greater than the client-side cap, they will be treated as the
-  // as the client-side cap value.
+  // client-side cap.
+The default cap is 4096.
   uint64 min_ring_size = 1;  // Optional, defaults to 1024.
   uint64 max_ring_size = 2;  // Optional, defaults to 4096, max is 8M.
 }